SolomonDefi/slm-contracts/README.md

 This repository is a snapshot of SlmChargeback development work, and contains the factory contract, library code, and specific parameters for Solomon Chargeback contracts.

-Presale and Escrow contract development is underway, and once near completion the repository structure will be as follows:
+Preorder and Escrow contract development is underway, and once near completion the repository structure will be as follows:

 ### slm-contract-factory
-Contract factory for producing chageback, presale, and escrow contracts with low gas cost.
-Depends on `SlmChargeback`, `SlmPresale`, `SlmEscrow`, and `SlmJudgement`.
+Contract factory for producing chargeback, Preorder, and escrow contracts with low gas cost.
+Depends on `SlmChargeback`, `SlmPreorder`, `SlmEscrow`, and `SlmJudgement`.

 Contracts:
 - `SlmDecomFactory.sol`

 ### slm-contract-lib
-Library contracts for chargeback, presale, and escrow related functionality.
+Library contracts for chargeback, preorder, and escrow related functionality.

 Contracts:
 - `SlmPurchaseUtil.sol`